1931 Indianapolis 500: Wednesday May 27

 The final day of qualifying was held Wednesday May 26, with the track available from 2 p.m. to 7:04 p.m. (sundown).
 The day opening with seven spots remaining in the grid.
 Out of a total of 72 entries, upwards of twenty cars were considered available for time trials.

 During a busy day of track activity, a total of eight cars qualified for the starting field, filling the grid to 40 cars.
 At least twelve other cars attempted to qualify, but were too slow or failed to complete their run.
 The fastest car of the day was Gene Haustein (107.823 mph), followed by Myron Stevens.

 Car owner Fred Clemmons managed to get both of his Hoosier Pete entries qualified, despite the cars only arriving at the track for the first time Wednesday morning.
 Billy Winn and Herman Schurch both took to the track for shake down laps at slow speed, and practiced for only about 45 minutes.
 The cars were brought to the garage for adjustments to the springs and shock absorbers, and later in the afternoon were safely qualified to the grid with only about 20 laps of practice each.

 Wilbur Shaw and Ralph DePalma were both at the track Wednesday, looking to qualify.
 Officials deemed that DePalma had not arrived in enough time to qualify, and the car he was to drive had not shown sufficient speed.
 Shaw took to the track for a qualifying attempt late in the day, but he pulled off with a broken crankshaft before starting the run.

 With less than fifteen minutes remaining in the day, Joe Huff was the final qualifier.
 Huff would have "crowded out" Harry Butcher, the slowest qualifier.
-After qualifying was over, however, Peter Kreis in the Coleman Special withdrew due to handling problems.
+After qualifying was over, however, Pete Kreis in the Coleman Special withdrew due to handling problems.
 As a result, Harry Butcher in the Butcher Brothers Special was restored to the starting field.

 The track was to be available on Thursday for final "carburation tests."
 No track activity was scheduled for Friday.